About Us

 • Sustainable support of projects, which impact the lives of many today and in the future

 Established in 1986, the Tucson Osteopathic Medical Foundation (TOMF) was created from the sale of the non-profit Tucson General Hospital to a for-profit corporation.
-Considered a conversion foundation, today TOMF has an endowment of over $9 million.
-As an independent, private operating, non-profit organization, the Foundation utilizes an endowment to provide programs and charitable services.
+Considered a conversion foundation, today TOMF has an endowment of over $10 million.
+As an independent, private-operating, non-profit organization, the Foundation utilizes an endowment to provide programs and charitable services.

 Medical Education

-The Foundation's Southwestern Conference on Medicine® has the highest attendance of any continuing medical education (CME) program held annually in Southern Arizona.
-This event attracts hundreds of healthcare practitioners from across the United States.
+Since 1991 the Foundation's annual Southwestern Conference on Medicine®, currently a hybrid continuing medical education (CME) event, attracts hundreds of osteopathic physicians from across the United States.

-CME for osteopathic physicians (DOs) and allopathic physicians (MDs) is not only required in order to maintain their license to practice in Arizona, but essential in providing excellence of patient care and improving the health and well-being of the community.
+CME for osteopathic physicians (DOs) and allopathic physicians (MDs) is not only required in order to maintain their licensure, but essential in providing excellence of patient care and improving the health and well-being of the community.

 Through its CME events, the Foundation encourages lifelong learning for healthcare practitioners and medical students alike.
-In an effort to reinforce the strong foundation of the osteopathic community in southern Arizona, TOMF facilitates end-of-clerkship exams, community service opportunities and mixers for osteopathic medical students rotating in the area.
+In an effort to reinforce the strong heritage of the osteopathic community in southern Arizona, TOMF proctors end-of-rotation exams and hosts mixers for osteopathic medical students rotating in the area.

 Compendium Edition, Clinical Application of Counterstrain is a publication of the Foundation's Osteopathic Press.
-In this unique, at-a-glance presentation doctor, author, lecturer, teacher, and nationally recognized master of Counterstrain, Harmon L. Myers, DO, shares a lifetime of insight and a step-by-step approach for clinicians of all disciplines to quickly and effectively diagnose and treat much of what ails us.
-Also available as an eBook, it is for sale here or on Amazon.
+In this unique, at-a-glance presentation, doctor, author, lecturer, teacher, and nationally recognized master of Counterstrain, Harmon L. Myers, DO, shared a lifetime of insight and a step-by-step approach for clinicians of all disciplines to quickly and effectively diagnose and treat much of what ails us.
+Also available as an eBook, it is for sale on Amazon.

 Community Healthcare Issues

-The Foundation's website, provides information about TOMF and the TOMF Facebook and Twitter pages are updated frequently with health related posts and information about current Foundation programs and activities.
+The Foundation's website, provides information about TOMF and the TOMF social media pages are updated frequently with health related posts and information about current Foundation programs and activities.

-Foundation staff are heavily involved in a variety of local health and healthcare-related collaborations including Healthy Pima, Activate Tucson, End-of-Life Care Coalition and Medical Reserve Corp.
+Foundation staff are also heavily involved in a variety of local health and healthcare-related organizations and collaborations.

 Charitable Activities

-The Founders' Scholarships award $37,500 annually to osteopathic medical students attending Burrell College of Osteopathic Medicine, Midwestern University - AZCOM and A. T. Still University - SOMA.
-Each of the 6 awards are given in the names of the Tucson General Hospital Founders whose forward thinking allowed them to overcome such dilemmas as exclusion from staff privileges at existing hospitals and the inability to rent office space from allopathic physicians.
+The Founders' Scholarships award a total of $45,000 annually to osteopathic medical students attending Burrell College of Osteopathic Medicine, Midwestern University - AZCOM, and A. T. Still University - SOMA.

 You